 ANSWER: The age of recipient at separation datum is in the program to help it calculate the duration of spousal support.
 In this rare case where there was no period of cohabitation, the duration of SS will be zero or very minimal.
 Hence the age of the recipient at separation (which never happened, you cannot separate if you never lived together in the first place) is irrelevant.
 Divorcemate staff told me that the age would not matter as it would not affect the results.
 I then experimented by using various ages from 18 to 55 and indeed found the exact same result for basic child support, sec.
 7 extras and SS as for age 35 (mother’s age when child was born) so they were right that it does not matter in this rare situation.
 Also consider the definition of “spouse”.
 Under s.
 2 and 15 of the (federal) Divorce Act a spouse is someone who is married – clearly not the case here.
 The (Ontario) Family Law Act at section 1 defines spouses as being married but later at sec.
 29 defines “spouse” as including persons who have co-habited continuously for three years or more.
 It goes on to include as spouses two person who are in relationship of some permanence if they are the parents of a child (natural or adopted).
 So in this rare case the couple are not spouses ergo there is no obligation for spousal support as would otherwise be the case (per sec.
 30).
 Hence the software also indicated a zero amount for Spousal Support for the Low and Medium scenarios.
 (It also showed a very small amount under the High scenario which based on what I just wrote seems wrong, an indication of why the figures are just guidelines and must be considered in light of the facts and other issues such as “entitlement”.)

-THE ABOVE IS NOT INTENDED AS LEGAL ADVICE AND IS ONLY MY OWN OPINION AND INTERPRETATION OF THE LAW, FOR GENERAL INFORMATION AND PUBLIC EDUCATION ONLY.
+THE ABOVE IS NOT INTENDED AS LEGAL ADVICE AND IS ONLY THE OPINION OF RANDAL MONTGOMERY AND HIS INTERPRETATION OF THE LAW, FOR GENERAL INFORMATION AND PUBLIC EDUCATION ONLY.
 THE FACTS OF YOUR CASE MAY NOT APPLY TO THE EXAMPLES CITED HERE.
-CONSULT AN EXPERIENCED FAMILY LAWYER.
+THE OPINION COULD BE OPEN TO DISPUTE.